-We drank water or milk, occasionally juice.
+We drank water, occasionally juice as a treat.
 To this day I have no taste for soda.

 Immigrant poverty from developing nations was quite different from the poverty of my Canadian peers which relied on cans and packages.
 I envied them their lunches.
 They looked waaaay more fun than mine.